Most Effective Products

 Where to Inspect

-Beggarweed can be found on residential or commercial properties growing in open lawns, roadsides, pastures, and other disturbed areas.
-This plant grows well in dry areas that see full sunlight throughout the day.
+Beggarweed can be found in open lawns, roadsides, pastures, and other disturbed areas on residential or commercial properties.
+This plant grows well in dry areas with full sunlight throughout the day.

 What to Look For

-Look for the Creeping beggarweed plant and see where they are concentrated.
+Look for the creeping beggarweed plant and see where they are concentrated.
 You will notice its large dark green leaflets and how it creeps along the ground.
-Large infestations of beggarweed will really stand out as they create almost a mat of sorts.
+Large infestations of beggarweed will stand out as they create almost a mat.

-When inspecting your property, take note of where beggarweed is growing and how far along the life cycle the plants are, as you’ll use this information to direct your treatment.
+When inspecting your property, note where beggarweed is growing and how far along its life cycle the plants are.
+You’ll use this information to direct your treatment.

 Treatment

-Due to the plant’s large taproot, manual removal is often not enough to eliminate a beggarweed infestation.
-It’s easy for a small piece of the taproot to break off and remain in the soil, resulting in the plant growing back.
+Due to the plant’s large taproot, manual removal is often insufficient to eliminate a beggarweed infestation.
+A small piece of the taproot can break off and remain in the soil, resulting in the plant growing back.

-To eliminate beggarweed from your lawn, the best method of control is to use a post-emergent herbicide that’s labeled not to injure your turfgrass.
+The best method of control for eliminating beggarweed from your lawn is to use a post-emergent herbicide labeled not to injure your turfgrass.
 In warm-season lawns, we recommend Fahrenheit Herbicide.

 Using 2,4-D to treat Creeping Beggarweed